To be honest, I could not use the VPN (Virtual Private Network) at full capacity. Out of both curiosity and frustration, I started to learn more.

-The regular/basic VPN server comes in handy no matter what online action you need to perform, and as it’s not implying any additional configurations is super-fast and easy to manually configure.
+The regular/basic VPN server comes in handy no matter what online action you need to perform, and as it’s not implying any additional configurations is super-fast and easy to configure manually.

-When it comes to its security capacities, the power of the regular VPN server is given by the selected VPN protocol for the connection.
+When it comes to its security capacities, the regular VPN server’s power is given by the selected VPN protocol for the connection.

-There are certain things that I can’t get enough.
+There are certain things that I can’t get enough of.
 There’s never enough ice cream on a hot summer day, enough chocolate on a sad and depressing night, and if you were a girl, there are never enough clothes in your closet.